vuestorefront/magento2-vsbridge-indexer/README.md

     Use Catalog Url Keys → by default this option is disabled.
 Use Magento Url Key attribute for url_key and slug field (for products and categories).
 Url Keys have to be unique

+    Use Magento Url Key and ID to generate slug for VSF -> by default slug (and url_key) field is generated base on product/category NAME and ID

     Sync Tier Prices → by default this option is disabled.
 Used to sync products tier prices.

     Types of products to index → by default all product will be exported to ElasticSearch.
 This option allows for selecting certain product types that should be exported.